Codeception/Codeception/docs/modules/SOAP.md

 Requires of api function name and parameters.
 Parameters can be passed either as DOMDocument, DOMNode, XML string, or array (if no attributes).

 You are allowed to execute as much requests as you need inside test.
-But keep in mind that request xml is cleaned after each call.

 Example: